jamie-roberts/labchartio/README.rst

 Is it ready?
 ------------
-The code ships with no tests yet and requires some work, but it is in a good enough condition that it can be used for research.
+The code ships with no tests yet (working on it) and requires some work, but it is in a good enough condition that it can be used for research.
 Because the code is in beta stage (user testing) it is imperative the user test the code's ability to decode a binary file they already have a CSV for and then they can confirm for themselves the code works.
 I can only test the code on my laptop I cannot at this stage make any guarentees that it will work on your computer.
 That being said if you have any issues you should post them on the Github page for the code with a description of what have gone wrong and any messages that popped up.
 I will try to fix bgs and update the code as and when I can.
+I appreciate any feed back and will consider feature requests if they I can make the time for them.

 What do I need?
 ---------------